Environment Pollution: Introduction, Causes & Types

 - Any unnatural and negative changes in all the dimensions like chemical, physical and biological characteristics of any component of the ecosystem i.e. air, water or soil which can cause harmful effects on various forms of life and property is called environmental pollution.

 - Any substance which causes harmful effects or uneasiness in the organisms, then that particular substance may be called as a pollutant.

 The materials that cause pollution are of two types:

 - Persistent pollutants: Those pollutants which remain consistent in the environment for a long period of time without any change in its original form are called persistent pollutants.
 For example pesticides, nuclear wastes, and plastics etc.

-- Non-persistent pollutants: These pollutants are the opposite of persistent pollutant and break down in the simple form.
+- Non-persistent pollutants: These pollutants are the opposite of persistent pollutants and break down in a simple form.
 If this process of breaking down is done by living organisms, then such pollutants are referred to as biodegradable pollutants.